The Growth of Minden Village and Area (1860-1870)

 In 1860, William Gainor built the first sawmill in the village just north of Minden’s current cemetery on a lot on Beaver Creek.
 He served as Justice of the Peace and Reeve of Minden Township for nearly 30 years.

 Minden’s original school was replaced after its first year of operation by a larger, one-room building located north of the river (and across the road from today’s elementary school).
 Since there were no desks for the students at the time, they sat on cedar sills built into the walls and faced the teacher’s desk and large wood stove in the centre of the room.
-Mr. Francis Bowron, hired as the school’s only teacher, bought a lot and built his log house just behind the spot where Home Hardware is now located.
-His home, dismantled and moved in 1988, is now part of the Minden Museum.
+Mr. Francic Bowron was hired as the school’s only teacher.
+Francis and his wife Mary bought Fred Haulton’s lot and log cabin and raised their four children there.
+Their home, dismantled and moved in 1988, is now part of the Minden Museum.
 Approximately 45 acres of farmland had been cleared around Minden village when Bowron took the area’s first census in 1861.
 There were 230 residents at that time.

 Travel to and from Minden was somewhat restricted during the village’s early days.
 Those who wanted to visit Haliburton village would walk along a portage road to the south end of present-day Canning Lake (the foot of the Lake Kashagawigamog chain) and travel by canoe or boat from there.
 Travelers who wished to travel to Minden from Port Hope would take a railway train to Lindsay, a lake steamer to Bobcaygeon, and a stagecoach along Bobcaygeon Road to the village.
 In good weather, the trip took three days.